noidexe/Enjin-Coin-Documentation/docs/unity.md

 The transfer fee, in ENJ or % of nonfungible items, based on your transfer fee settings.

 **Melt Fee Ratio**
-This is the current percentage of ENJ that the player will received upon melting the item.
+This is the current percentage of ENJ that the player will receive upon melting the item.
 The remaining ENJ goes to the creator.

 **NONFUNGIBLE ITEM**
 Are you creating a fungible, or non-fungible item.